Clicky

 To give an example, it makes more sense to go with the $1,200 warranty over $750 off, but the marketing material never makes it that obvious.

-The max warranty for a jet ski is 5 years.
-This means if you already have a 3-year warranty you can only add 2 more years for a total of 5 years.
+So, if you already have a 3-year warranty, you can only add 2 more years for a total of 5 years.

 It’s common for the manufacturer to give better warranty promotions to leftover models.

-Note: A leftover model is still a new, never been registered jet ski but a year or more old.
-A leftover model is not a used jet ski either, it’s still new.
+Note: A leftover model is still a new, never been registered but a year or more old.
+A leftover model is not a used model either, it’s still new.

-Jet ski manufacturer warranties usually stay with the jet ski and not the owner.
+Manufacturer warranties usually stay with the unit and not the owner.

 Buying The Extended Warranty Does Not Speed Up Repairs

-Jet ski dealers get behind as most people only ride during the summer months.
+Dealers get behind, as most people only ride during the summer months.

 Since there are not many people riding all year long, dealers can’t always hire that many staff.
 If they did, they would be laying off most of the staff during the slow months, and no one wants to work at a place like that.